edwinfinch/SweetSketch/README.txt

-Sweet Sketch 1.3.2 is property of Edwin Finch
+Sweet Sketch Beta 1.2.2-Stable 1.0 is property of Edwin Finch

-Mess around with it, idk
+To download latest release, go to Stable's - [Your OS and X here] download that whole folder.